Vicki Fowler

-In her first full-time stint, portrayed by Scarlett Alice Johnson, Vicki's storylines included returning to Walford as a rebellious teenager after years living in America with her mother Michelle, struggling with her identity as Den Watts' daughter, forming close friendships with Spencer Moon (Christopher Parker) and Kelly Taylor (Brooke Kinsella), having brief relationships with both Spencer and Ash Ferreira (Raji James), working at Angie's Den under her father’s management, clashing with Den over his manipulative behaviour, and leaving Walford once again to live in America.
+In her first full-time stint, portrayed by Johnson, Vicki's storylines included returning to Walford as a rebellious teenager after years living in America with her mother Michelle, struggling with her identity as Den Watts's daughter, forming close friendships with Spencer Moon (Christopher Parker) and Kelly Taylor (Brooke Kinsella), having brief relationships with both Spencer and Ash Ferreira (Raji James), working at Angie's Den under her father’s management, clashing with Den over his manipulative behaviour, and leaving Walford once again to live in America.
 This stint formed part of a wider effort to rebuild the Watts family, which had been central to EastEnders during the 1980s.
 In August 2004, Johnson announced her departure from the show, with Vicki's final scenes airing on 25 December 2004.
 Her portrayal received mixed reviews from critics, with some highlighting the inconsistency of her American accent.

-In her second full-time stint, with the character now portrayed by Alice Haig, Vicki's storylines have included returning to Walford with her new partner Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray), reuniting with Sharon following Martin's death, revealing that she cheated on Spencer with Ross and that she came back to ask Sharon and Ian for money to pay back the family of a girl whom Joel sexually assaulted in Australia, blackmailing Bernadette Taylor (Clair Norris) after discovering her embezzlement from the Panesars, feuding with Zoe Slater (Michelle Ryan) after her return to the Square, and clashing with Joel over his growing hostility towards women which results in her ultimately being viciously attacked and left for dead by him following his descent into online radicalisation through the manosphere.
+In her second full-time stint, with the character now portrayed by Haig, Vicki's storylines have included returning to Walford with her new partner Ross Marshall (Alex Walkinshaw) and his son Joel (Max Murray), reuniting with Sharon following Martin's death, revealing that she cheated on Spencer with Ross and that she came back to ask Sharon and Ian for money to pay back the family of a girl whom Joel sexually assaulted in Australia, blackmailing Bernadette Taylor (Clair Norris) after discovering her embezzlement from the Panesars, feuding with Zoe Slater (Michelle Ryan) after her return to the Square, clashing with Joel over his growing hostility towards women which results in her ultimately being viciously attacked and left for dead by him following his descent into online radicalisation through the manosphere, having an affair with Zack Hudson (James Farrar), and marrying Ross.